High sensitivity optomechanical reference accelerometer over 10 kHz

 where $X(\omega)$ is the relative displacement given an input acceleration $A(\omega)$ at an angular frequency $\omega$.

 From Equation~\ref{Eqn2}, $100\,\mathrm{n}g_n/\sqrt{\mathrm{Hz}}$-resolution over a 10\,kHz-bandwidth requires displacement detection sensitivities at levels of $10^{-16}\,\mathrm{m}/\sqrt{\mathrm{Hz}}$.
-Optical detection schemes such as Fabry-P\'erot interferometry offer this type of resolution, with the added benefit of self-calibrating detection due to its intrinsic accuracy and traceability, since the International System of Units (SI) defines length in terms of the wavelength of light.
+Optical detection schemes, such as Fabry-P\'erot interferometry, offer this type of resolution, with the added benefit of SI wavelength traceability for absolute displacement sensing.
 Thus, if the test-mass motion is measured in terms of an optical cavity referenced to a physical standard such as an atomic transition, according to Equation~\ref{Eqn2}, the only requirement to convert $X(\omega)$ to acceleration is an accurate enough measurement of $\omega_o$ and $Q$.
 Current wavelength and frequency calibrations reach relative accuracies of $10^{-11}$ and $10^{-15}$ respectively.

 Conventional systems are not able to accurately measure near the mechanical resonance due to the complex system identification required\cite{BIBREF10,BIBREF11}.
 Therefore, sensitivity enhancements are typically achieved by lowering the sensor's natural frequency and limiting their detection bandwidth significantly below the mechanical resonance (typically $\approx\omega_o/5$).
-Moreover, state-of-the-art acceleration calibrations are limited to levels of $10^{-2}$\cite{BIBREF12} and only at discrete frequency points.

-Due to the accurate and straightforward system identification capabilities presented in Equation~\ref{Eqn2}, our optomechanical accelerometer provides self-calibrating measurements at very high sensitivities throughout the entire measurement bandwidth about and even beyond the mechanical resonance, where it reaches the thermal limit over a bandwidth of approximately 1\,kHz.
+Due to the accurate and straightforward system identification capabilities presented in Equation~\ref{Eqn2}, our optomechanical reference accelerometer provides traceable measurements at very high sensitivities throughout the entire measurement bandwidth about and even beyond the mechanical resonance, where it reaches the thermal limit over a bandwidth of approximately 1\,kHz.